Farm Kitchen Workshop

 • Host workshops focused on food, craft, and practical skills

-• Gather people for shared meals and host their special events
+• Gather people for pop up meals and host their special events

 • Collaborate with local farmers, makers, and creatives